FeitianTech/OpenSK_USB/docs/index.md

 ```
 The firmware of OpenSK is developed in Rust and it implements both FIDO U2F and FIDO2 [specifications](https://fidoalliance.org/specs/fido2/fido-client-to-authenticator-protocol-v2.1-rd-20191217.html).
 These specifications are released by [FIDO Alliance](https://fidoalliance.org/ "FIDO Alliance"), which is an open industry association with a focused mission: authentication standards to help reduce the world’s over-reliance on passwords.
 FEITIAN is the Board Member.

 To help and accelerate FIDO security key adoption, FEITIAN improves the housing and makes new designs of OpenSK USB Dongle, removes unused PCB components, public the design.
-Users can build firmware from the source code of [Google OpenSK github repository](https://github.com/google/opensk "OpenSK") without changing anything, provision it to this OpenSK hardware, to experience and try [FIDO](https://fidoalliance.org/ "FIDO Alliance") authentications.
+Users can build firmware from the source code of [Google OpenSK Github repository](https://github.com/google/opensk "OpenSK") without changing anything, provision it to this OpenSK hardware, to experience and try [FIDO](https://fidoalliance.org/ "FIDO Alliance") authentications.

 Before you try to program firmware to OpenSK, please read the original [OpenSK guide](https://github.com/google/OpenSK) at first.
 The following documents are most like additional remarks.